Mansi2102003/Student_Management_Springboot/README.md

 	- Form to update an existing student’s details.\
 	- Pre-fills student data when selected from the table.\
 	- Sends updated data to backend using PUT method.\
+	- Updates specific field of student data using PATCH method.\

 delete-student.html\
 	- Allows deleting a student by ID.\